thundernixon/blog2017/src/pages/12-04-17-drawbot-for-beginners/index.md

 # Thanks for reading!

 I'm typing into the void, so hopefully someone out there has enjoyed this.
 Did you actually read this post?
 Have you tried any of these examples in DrawBot yet?
 Would you like me to clean up my other notes to in follow-up posts?
 Let me know [on Twitter](https://twitter.com/thundernixon)!

+## Next up:

+There's plenty more to learn about the basics of Python and DrawBot.
+If you're still going strong, [check out Part 2 of this introduction](../getting-started-with-drawbot-part_2).